webplatform/docs/tutorials/css_text_quick_start/index.md

 <li><p>Save the file and refresh your browser to see the effect.
 If your system has Comic Sans MS, or another cursive font that does not support italic, then your browser chooses a different font face for the italic text in the first line.</p>
 <li><p>From your browser's menu bar, choose '''View &gt; Text Size &gt; Increase''' (or '''View &gt; Zoom &gt; Zoom In''').
 Even though you specified 16 pixels in the CSS style, a visitor reading the page can change the size of the text.</p></li>
 </ol>

+==Conclusion==
+This article provides a quick introduction to styling text with CSS.
+For more in-depth information, see the other tutorial articles in this series.

 }}
 {{Notes_Section
 |Usage=